lorenzleutgeb/coquille/README.md

 This repository is meant to be used as a [pathogen][1] bundle.
 If you don't already use pathogen, I strongly recommend that you start right now.

-Installing Coquille is just as simple as doing :
+Installing Coquille is just as simple as doing:

     cd ~/.config/nvim/bundle
     git clone https://framagit.org/tyreunom/coquille.git